-Danish Demining Group educates local staff at a World Heritage Site in VietnamDanish Demining Group (DDG) implemented Mine Risk Education (MRE) sessions for 36 management board staff members of the UNESCO World Heritage Site ‘My Son Sanctuary’
+The Danish Demining Group educates local staff at a World Heritage Site in VietnamThe Danish Demining Group (DDG) has implemented Mine Risk Education (MRE) sessions for 36 management board staff members of the UNESCO World Heritage Site, ‘My Son Sanctuary’.

-"Improving the staff's awareness about residual mine risks is very essential, because it provides the staff with basic knowledge on how to deal with possible 'at-risk situations' during their work on protecting and preserving the World Heritage Site," Mr Nguyen Cong Khiet, deputy head of the management board explains.
+"Improving the staff's awareness about residual mine risks is very essential, because it provides the staff with basic knowledge on how to deal with possible 'at-risk situations' during their work on protecting and preserving the World Heritage Site", Mr Nguyen Cong Khiet, deputy head of the management board explains.

-Scrap collection is a way for the local people to earn a living; collecting metal waste - but in this area not without taking dangerous risks.
-After the DDG Mine Risk training however, every single staff member is able to communicate the risks to the people living around the relic site and teach them about safe behavior.
+In 2007, the site's guard team prevented some scrap collectors from removing the explosive insides of a 1000 pound bomb.
+Scrap collection is a way for the local people to earn a living, but in this area it comes with dangerous risks.
+After the DDG MRE training, however, every single staff member is able to communicate the risks to the people living around the relic site and teach them about safe behavior.

 Speaking fondly of the role of MRE, Khiet suggests that DDG extends the activity to bordering localities of the site.
-"My Son Management Board is willing to be the connection between DDG and the communities", Khiet adds.
+"My Son management board is willing to be the connection between DDG and the communities", Khiet adds.

-In terms of tourism there are only a few tours at the site, as clearence is needed before being able to capasitate more tours.
-Apart from that the Board is concerned with the biggest threat during the hot season; forest fires that can detonate the left-over UXO and endanger and hinder fire protection work.
+In terms of tourism, there are only a few tours at the site, as clearence is needed before being able to run more tours.
+Aside from this, the board is concerned with the biggest threat during the hot season: forest fires that can detonate the left-over UXO and endanger and hinder fire protection work.
 Thus, "besides MRE we wish DDG could clear more contaminated areas, particularly the surrounding hillside.
-This would help My Son with preserving cultural values for the next generations," Khiet stresses.
+This would help 'My Son' with preserving cultural values for the next generations", Khiet stresses.

 The increased levels of safety from mine clearence will help preserve the culture and potentially help facilitate more stable economic growth by broadening the capacities from tourism at the sanctuary.
 This notion of preserving culture and stimulating further growth and development through provision of safe environments is directly in line with DDG's mission.